 Ensemble OSA is comprised of three layers, each of which may include Overture developed components and those developed by service providers or third party vendors.

 - Network Applications – software packages that leverage one or more of the Orchestration and Control building blocks and tie into back office systems of the service provider and their business partners to create a service or network function.

-- Orchestration and Control – software building block functions for data plane control, resource abstraction and network management that provide the glue connecting the applications to the resources.
+- Orchestration and Control – software building block functions for service management, abstraction and cloud orchestration that provide the glue connecting the applications to the resources.

 - Resources – elements that provide connect, compute and storage functionality.
 They may consist of physical devices such as switches, servers and storage arrays and/or software functions running on virtual machines.

 Communication among layers takes place across standards-based and open application programming interfaces (APIs).